Lifestyle Interventions for Delaying Cognitive Decline and Age-Related Memory Loss

 Reading Time: 8 minutes

-Imagine your brain as a beautifully intricate garden, a masterpiece of nature’s design, where each flower symbolises a cherished or cognitive ability.
+Imagine your brain as a beautifully intricate garden, a masterpiece of nature’s design, where each flower symbolises a cherished memory or cognitive ability.

 As time passes and the seasons change, it can be challenging to maintain this vibrant landscape, especially when faced with age-related cognitive decline and memory loss.